gzunzu/design-patterns/vehicles/README.md

 whose implementation has a complete set of features already defined in the Constructor method (no need to call setters nor specify params) and it returns an instance.
 As simple as it sounds.
 We can create as much "packages" as inheritors of Vehicle we want to have pre-configured.
-In this example, we let the colour election out of the pre-configuration por clients to be able to still pick that feature.
+In this example, we let the colour election out of the pre-configuration for clients to be able to still pick that feature.
 As you see, you can select what you want to configure automatically and what you want to ask for.

 Regarding the [`VehicleFactory`](src/main/java/vehicle/VehicleFactory.java) class, you have to know that this is not the traditional implementation of the static method for getting the desired instance.
-This is a totally parametrized version which would never be modified with upcoming new inheritors of [`Vehicle`](src/main/java/vehicle/Vehicle.java) –packages–, because in that case we would just add new values to the `VehiclePackage` subclass.
-It's also more «insecure» or fragile because of the possible runtime exceptions we can get by calling a constructor whose reference is obtained from a variable.
+This is a totally parametrized version which would never be modified with upcoming new inheritors of [`Vehicle`](src/main/java/vehicle/Vehicle.java) –new «packages»–, because in that case we would just add new values to the `VehiclePackage` subclass.
+It's also more «insecure» or fragile due to the amount of runtime exceptions we can get by calling a constructor whose reference is obtained from a variable.
 The most popular way to implement this method is creating a switch loop, having one `case` clause for each type of instance/inheritor.
 For our particular example, this would have been the code: